zueai/create-mcp/README.md

 - The `@param` tags are the tool's parameters, with their types and descriptions
 - The `@return` tag is the tool's return value, with its type

-How to add new tools:

-1. Add a new method to the `MyWorker` class
 2. Deploy your changes with `bun run deploy`
-3. Reload your Cursor Window and click the refresh icon next to the MCP server name.
+3.

 You should see your new tool.

-## Deployment
+## Deploying Changes

-Deployment to Cloudflare Workers happens automatically during setup.

-For subsequent deployments:
+1. Redeploy the worker:

 ```bash
 bun run deploy
 ```

+2. Refresh your Cursor Window and click the refresh icon next to the MCP server name.
+Now you can ask your agent to use the new tool!

 ## Why Cloudflare Workers?